-- Land adjacent to Graveley Road (Gypsy and Traveller provision) Land west of Junction 8 (Employment) - 5.131 As we do not wish to encroach on the Green Belt boundary unnecessarily, all of the other sites within the Borough identified in the Green Belt Review for potential release or safeguarding for future development will remain within the Green Belt.
-We do not consider these sites to be suitable for development. - 5.132 Our evidence also recommends adding land into the Green Belt, to complement release of other land, thus strengthening the overall purpose.
+- 5.131 Our evidence also recommends adding land into the Green Belt, to complement release of other land, thus strengthening the overall purpose.
 Two of these areas lie outside of the Borough Boundary.
 The parcel of land in Norton Green has been included within the Green Belt boundary.
 It is a small settlement, with a rural village-like character.
-Renewing the Green Belt designation on this site will help to protect it as such and will address the anomaly relating to its previous removal. - 5.133 The Green Belt Review included consideration of land outside of the Borough Boundary in neighbouring East Hertfordshire and North Hertfordshire districts.
+Renewing the Green Belt designation on this site will help to protect it as such and will address the anomaly relating to its previous removal. - 5.132 The Green Belt Review included land outside of the Borough Boundary in neighbouring East Hertfordshire and North Hertfordshire districts.
 This helps to ensure a strategic view is taken rather than allowing the boundary to become a physical barrier and potentially distorting the conclusions of the study.
-Clearly this plan cannot determine the future of land outside of the Borough boundary, however, we will continue to work with our neighbours to ensure a coherent and connected Green Belt boundary around the town, encouraging them to take on board the recommendations of our evidence. - 5.134 We will consider proposals for development within the Green Belt using national guidance.
-Where the proposed use is proved to be acceptable, we will use our detailed policies to decide whether to grant planning permission. - 5.135 Our SA appraisal recognises that some loss of the Green Belt will have negative environmental impacts.
+Clearly this plan cannot determine the future of land outside of the Borough boundary, however, we will continue to work with our neighbours to ensure a coherent and connected Green Belt boundary around the town, encouraging them to take on board the recommendations of our evidence. - 5.133 We will consider proposals for development within the Green Belt using national guidance.
+Where the proposed use is proved to be acceptable, we will use our detailed policies to decide whether to grant planning permission. - 5.134 Our SA appraisal recognises that some loss of the Green Belt will have negative environmental impacts.
 However, we will concentrate on reducing and mitigating these impacts through specific policy measures.